gporras24/portfolio/README.md

 # Personal Portfolio
-This is very simple portfolio made only with HTML and CSS!
+This is two page very simple portfolio made only with HTML and CSS!